slott56/slott56.github.io/Pelican/content/blog/2023/03/2023_03_17-edi_message_parsing.rst

 :category: Technology
 :status: published

 Reaching back to 2008.
 Yes.
-Decades ago.
+Decade(s) ago.
 Python 2.5.

 I was reminded of this when a former colleague pinged me about this: https://github.com/slott56/TigerShark.